bhaggi007/registrationFormWithHTMLCSS/README.md

 work on submit button, looks ok... but not good...
 This needs to be a little smaller and centered: looks ok now

 even the submit button now has same border radius as other input options.
 This needs to be fixed ---> fixed

+Pending
+The text of submit button appears to be on the top --> Need to align it to the center of the button